 San Antonio, TX

 Tooth loss is a common dental problem, though ignoring it can cause additional problems.
 Fortunately, missing teeth can be replaced, and advancements in dentistry have greatly improved how we can do this.
-Using a dental implant, we can rebuild the tooth from the base, providing you a firm, stabilized individual tooth, or as part of the replacement of multiple teeth.
+Using a dental implant, we can rebuild the tooth from the base, providing you with a firm, stabilized individual tooth, or as part of the replacement of multiple teeth.
 At Advanced Dental Associates, we can help you decide on the treatment plan that fits your needs for replacing teeth, there are many options including replacing your missing teeth with a dental implant.

 A dental implant is a significant upgrade in tooth replacement.
 This is because it’s more than a replacement, it’s a complete reconstruction of the structure.
 Implants work differently than other false teeth, with your dental implant we rebuild the root of the tooth, making a direct connection with the jaw bone.
 The results are a healthier option for your entire mouth.

 The implant is similar in design to a screw, with a threaded end and a head.
-It can be made of either titanium metal or a non-metal ceramic material.
+It can be made of either titanium metal or non-metal ceramic material.
 Titanium tends to be the more commonly used material, though patients having a front tooth replaced may worry about the dark coloring being seen through the gums.
-Additionally patients with metal sensitivity also prefer the ceramic option.
+Additionally, patients with metal sensitivity also prefer the ceramic option.

 Once the tooth implant is set in the bone, and the bone has grown and healed around it, the implant can be used as a stable anchor in your mouth.
 With a firm anchor, we can attach a single dental crown for a fully rebuilt independent tooth, or we can use it as part of a prosthetic system with a dental bridge or denture.